miningwolf/docs/docs/wolfbuk/io/wolfscript/inventory/PlayerInventory.md

 Returns | Description
 --- | ---
-`boolean` | true if an ItemStack is found with the given Material
+`boolean` | false if item is null, true if any exactly matching ItemStacks were found

 ##### <a id='contains'></a>public  function __contains__(materialId, amount)